New Jersey Septic Tank Regulations — NJAC 7:9A Standards

 - N.J.A.C.
 7:1E — Discharge Prevention, Containment and Countermeasure (DPCC) rules; one of the strictest state spill-prevention regimes in the United States, with civil administrative penalties up to $100,000 per day per violation under N.J.S.A.
 58:10-23.11u.

-New Jersey agriculture is vegetable, fruit, and greenhouse intensive: South Jersey (Salem, Cumberland, Gloucester, Atlantic) runs blueberries, cranberries, peaches, tomatoes, and bell peppers; the Pinelands (Burlington, Ocean, Atlantic) has cranberry bogs and blueberry fields under special Pinelands Commission oversight; North Jersey runs equestrian, nursery, and hay operations.
-Ag retailers handling bulk liquid fertilizer and pesticides build secondary containment to 110% of the largest tank with impermeable liners, rinsate recovery, loading pad spill capture, and DPCC-aligned plans where thresholds apply.
-New Jersey's combination of DPCC 7:1E, the Spill Compensation and Control Act (Spill Act), and ISRA (Industrial Site Recovery Act) creates the tightest liability environment in the country for agricultural and industrial operators with bulk hazardous substance storage.
+New Jersey's agriculture focuses on vegetables, fruits, and greenhouses.
+South Jersey (Salem, Cumberland, Gloucester, Atlantic) grows blueberries, cranberries, peaches, tomatoes, and bell peppers.
+The Pinelands (Burlington, Ocean, Atlantic) has cranberry bogs and blueberry fields under special oversight.
+North Jersey focuses on equestrian, nursery, and hay operations.
+Agricultural retailers dealing with bulk liquid fertilizer and pesticides must build secondary containment to 110% of the largest tank, with impermeable liners, rinsate recovery, spill capture, and DPCC-aligned plans when needed.
+New Jersey's combination of DPCC 7:1E, the Spill Compensation and Control Act (Spill Act), and ISRA (Industrial Site Recovery Act) creates strict liability rules for storing hazardous substances.

 Oil & Gas Storage — Petroleum UST/AST Path

-New Jersey has no oil or gas production; there is no upstream operator framework.
-Petroleum storage is governed through the densest overlapping UST/AST and spill-prevention ruleset in the country:
+New Jersey does not produce oil or gas and lacks an upstream operator framework.
+Petroleum storage is regulated by a complex set of UST/AST and spill-prevention rules.

 - N.J.A.C.
 7:14B — NJDEP UST Program: design, installation, corrosion protection, spill/overfill, release detection, operator training, closure, financial responsibility.